We repair the iPhone 2G, 3G, 3GS, 4, 4S, 5, 5S, 5C, 6, 6+ and can come to you (home or business) or you can bring it in to the hospital (workshop).

-Broken screens, LCDs, audio, home buttons, battery, docking port, external housings (back covers), water damage.
+We repair broken screens, LCDs, audio, home buttons, battery, docking port, external housings (back covers), and water damage.

 If you don’t know what model of iPhone you have then consult this list @ Apple.

 Our main hospital (workshop) is located in Brisbane.
-(Note: If you are not located in Brisbane you can check our service areas for if there are other repairers in your area that we recommend or use the work order form to use our express mail-in service, located on the right of the website)
+(Note: If you are not located in Brisbane, you can check our service areas and see if there are other repairers in your area that we recommend or use the work order form to use our express mail-in service, located on the upper right of the website.)

 4/635 Ipswich Rd

 Here is our Google Places Local page where you can read some past customers reviews.

 Here is a video of where to park and how to get to the main workshop …